zenyui/g-writer/README.md

 python cli.py -c <path_to_ciphertext> -p <optional_path_to_plaintext>
 ```

+Other command-line arguments are available by inspecting `python cli.py --help`.

 ### The Crack

 Despite the apparent complexity of the G-Writer, this crack is (given enough sample text) able to break the ciphertext instantly.